British

 Early breech loaders using black powder for propellant.
-Replaced the 12"/25 (30.5 cm) Mark II after those guns failed during testing.
+Replaced the 12"/25 (30.5 cm) Mark II after those guns failed during testing and early deployment.

 Actual bore length was 25.25 calibers.